alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ Configurable page range processing
 - ✅ Efficient streaming output with single file handle

-**Current Status**: Phase 2 is approximately 95% complete.
-The core document processing, duplication detection, markdown generation, and high-quality PDF to image conversion are fully implemented and tested.
-The main remaining work is implementing the element merging logic to complete the document processing pipeline.
+**Current Status**: Phase 2 is **100% COMPLETE**.
+The core document processing, duplication detection, markdown generation, high-quality PDF to image conversion, and element merging are fully implemented and tested.
+The document processing pipeline is now complete and ready for production use.

 ---